nastacio/nastacio.github.io/_posts/2023-10-17-technote-delete-namespace.md

 Assuming you have tried everything and your next stage of despair is to delete the whole cluster, you can use this workaround as a _last resort_, considering it may cause resource leaks in the infrastructure.

 The following shell block sequentially iterates through all resources in a target namespace.
-It forcefully empties the `metadata.finalizers` block, allowing the cluster to delete the resource without waiting on anything else.
+It attempts to delete each namespace-scoped resources it finds, waiting for a few seconds, and then forcefully empties the resource's `metadata.finalizers` block, allowing the cluster to delete the resource without waiting on anything else.

 Once all resources holding up the namespace are gone, then the namespace will disappear from the cluster: